 Nitriding

-Nitriding diffuses nitrogen into steel at low temperature to create a hard, wear‑ and fatigue‑resistant case with minimal distortion and no quench.
+Nitriding diffuses nitrogen into steel surfaces to form a hard, wear-resistant case with minimal distortion and improved fatigue performance.

 Overview